BrenKenna/TaskTide/tasktide/engine/README.md

 ## 3).
 Log Handling
 <p>
-It is strongly recommended that tasks are provided as end-user developed ETL scripts.
-Where data is fetched/Extracted from a source, processed/Transformed by some script/binary, and uploaded/Loaded into some source.
-This is so that end-users can gauarntee where these task logs are being, for instance with linux stdout/stderr could be sent to null device if no interested.
+It is recommended that tasks are provided as end-user developed ETL scripts sink their logs to a file, and handled separately.
+This is so that end-users can gauarntee where these task logs are stored, for instance with linux stdout/stderr could be sent to null device if no interested.
 Or a file, and pushed to S3/AzureBlob, CloudWatch/Azure Monitor.
 Otherwise these data are stored in an ItemTask property if less than 1MB, or into a zip if greater 1MB and acknowledged on the ItemTask (ie either has the logs, or their full file path).
-In time, destinations maybe configured but are not a current priority.
+These are logged outputs from ETL script/executable provided, not sub-scripts/programs used by that script.
+In time, destinations maybe configured but this not a current priority.
 </p>